VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * `-snapshotAuthKey` for protecting `/snapshot*` endpoints.
 See [how to work with snapshots](#how-to-work-with-snapshots).
 * `-forceMergeAuthKey` for protecting `/internal/force_merge` endpoint.
 See [force merge docs](#forced-merge).
 * `-search.resetCacheAuthKey` for protecting `/internal/resetRollupResultCache` endpoint.
 See [backfilling](#backfilling) for more details.
+* `-configAuthKey` for pretecting `/config` endpoint, since it may contain sensitive information such as passwords.

 Explicitly set internal network interface for TCP and UDP ports for data ingestion with Graphite and OpenTSDB formats.
 For example, substitute `-graphiteListenAddr=:2003` with `-graphiteListenAddr=<internal_iface_ip>:2003`.